-The College dining room is open 7 days a week and offers a full board plan for resident students.
+The College dining hall is open 7 days a week during the fall and spring semesters and offers a full board plan for resident students.
 Non-resident students may also purchase a meal plan or put money on their ID card in the Express Center.
-Hours of operation are posted in the dining room and published in the Student Handbook.
+Hours of operation are posted in the dining hall and published on myCSM.
 Christina's Place, located in the Hixson Lied Commons, sells hot and cold beverages along with breakfast and lunch items.